kstirman/MongoDB_DAK/At Your Company.md

 If you believe MongoDB can benefit others at your company or organization, there are a number of ways you can introduce your colleagues to this new technology.

-###Host a Hackathon
+####Host a Hackathon

 Hackathons are a great way to expose developers in your company to MongoDB, rapidly prototyping new projects with new technologies.
-MongoDB is excellent fodder for hackathons due to its ease of use and dynamic schema.
+MongoDB is a popular tool for hackathons due to its ease of use and dynamic schema.

-A hackathon offers a large amount of time for testing new technologies and workflows, and might be the perfect place for you to learn more about MongoDB.
+A hackathon provides an extended period of time for testing new technologies and workflows, and is a great way for you to learn more about MongoDB.
 Below are some best practices for planning a hackathon:

 * Set goals that benefit everyone - education, collaboration, and development